tulsi92/scrnaseq_preprocessing/README.md

-# Processing of scRNAseq FASTQ - alignment and counting
+# Processing of scRNAseq FASTQ
 Snakemake pipeline to process FASTQ files from 10x Genomics using CellRanger or PIP-seq data using pipseeker.
 Each sample will be submitted as a single job to run simultaneously.

 Cellranger Input: